htll/Snowball/README.md

 **Windows:**

 To install Python 3.3, download and install it from the link above.
 Then, download and run [pip-Win][4].
 Follow the instructions on the page provided.

 > **Note:** psutil requires a C compiler to install properly.
 Install [Visual C++ 2010 Express][5]; if you're on a 64-bit system, follow the instructions in [this article][6].
 If you don't want to do this, you can install an [unsupported precompiled binary][7], but this is not recommended.

 ----------

 ### Notes & Changelog ###

 Snowball is still in its initial alpha stage of testing and release, so many features may not work and there may be bugs present in the code.
 Snowball may also change drastically from commit to commit.

 **Changelog:**

+    2.0.1a
+    -Newlines now use \n instead of print("")
+    -Process information is now better formatted
+    -Added disk information
+    -Added boot time to general information
+    -Added uptime to general information
+    -Added user information to general infoormation
+    -Added libc version on Linux systems to Python Information -Collection of CPU times is now 10x faster -Formatted date and time per locale
+    -Invalid memory type now raises InvalidMemType(memtype)
+    -Added shebang
+    -Added write start and end times

     2.0a
     -Initial commit